alessandro-leanza/Exoskeleton/README.md

 ## Tobii glasses app
 - Connect the glasses over Wi‑Fi, launch `tobii.py`, select the glasses on the first screen, then choose Live → Start.
 - YOLO labels and bounding boxes are currently commented out.
-If you need them, reach out and we can re-enable the relevant code.